lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Unprotected Data

 The Initiator and the Responder must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to AD_1, ID_CRED_R, AD_2, and ERR_MSG in the asymmetric case, and ID_PSK, AD_1, and ERR_MSG in the symmetric case.
-Using the same ID_PSK or AD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
-The communicating parties may therefore anonymize ID_PSK.
-Another consideration is that the list of supported cipher suites may be used to identify the application.
+In particular, it applies to AD_1, ID_CRED_R, AD_2, and ERR_MSG.
+Using the same AD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
+Another consideration is that the list of supported cipher suites may potentially be used to identify the application.

 The Initiator and the Responder must also make sure that unauthenticated data does not trigger any harmful actions.
-In particular, this applies to AD_1 and ERR_MSG in the asymmetric case, and ID_PSK, AD_1, and ERR_MSG in the symmetric case.
+In particular, this applies to AD_1 and ERR_MSG.

 ## Denial-of-Service